lakshyajain1508/Python/24 Lambda Functions/README.md

 # Python Lambda Functions

-This repository/guide provides examples and explanations for using **Lambda Functions** in Python, ranging from basic syntax to advanced applications with built-in functions and closures.
+This examples and explanations for using **Lambda Functions** in Python, ranging from basic syntax to advanced applications with built-in functions and closures.

 ---